AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/configure-and-launch.md

 - Use real‑time in‑app behavior to trigger journeys and personalize experiences.

-### Prerequisites
+>[!PREREQUISITES]
+>

-Make sure you have:
+>Make sure you have:
+>

-- Adobe Journey Optimizer (AJO) provisioned for your org.
+> - Adobe Journey Optimizer (AJO) provisioned for your org.
-- Adobe Experience Platform access with Data Collection and Journey Optimizer permissions.
+> - Adobe Experience Platform access with Data Collection and Journey Optimizer permissions.
-- Admin rights in AJO for channel and configuration setup.
+> - Admin rights in AJO for channel and configuration setup.
-- Access to your mobile app's source code (iOS, Android, or cross‑platform framework).
+> - Access to your mobile app's source code (iOS, Android, or cross‑platform framework).
-- Your app has the required OS‑level capabilities enabled (for example, push permissions, notification service extensions, background modes).
+>- Your app has the required OS‑level capabilities enabled (for example, push permissions, notification service extensions, background modes).

 ### Required Mobile SDK components for Journey Optimizer